-Most, however, start with detoxification and medically managed withdrawal, often considered the first stage of treatment.
+Most drug addiction treatment centers start with detoxification.
+Medically managed withdrawal is often considered the first stage of addiction treatment.
 Detoxification, the process by which the body clears itself of drugs, is designed to handle the acute and potentially dangerous physiological effects of stopping drug use.
-However, as stated previously, detoxification alone does not address the psychological, social, and behavioral problems associated with addiction and therefore does not typically produce lasting behavioral changes necessary for recovery.
-A formal assessment and referral should thus follow detoxification to drug addiction treatment.
+However, as stated previously, detoxification alone does not address the psychological, social, and behavioral problems associated with dependence and therefore does not typically produce lasting behavioral changes necessary for recovery.
+A formal behavioral addiction assessment and referral should thus follow detoxification before entering a drug and alcohol treatment center.

 Many therapeutic settings use group therapy to capitalize on the social reinforcement offered by peer discussion and to help promote drug-free lifestyles.
 Research has shown that positive outcomes are achieved when group therapy is either provided in conjunction with individualized drug counseling or formatted to reflect the principles of cognitive-behavioral treatment or contingency management.
 Currently, researchers are testing conditions in which group therapy can be standardized and made more community-friendly.

-Long-term residential treatment provides care 24 hours a day, generally in non-hospital settings.
-The best-known residential treatment model is the therapeutic community (TC), with planned lengths of stay of between 6 and 12 months.
+Long-term residential treatment centers provide care 24 hours daily, generally in non-hospital settings.
+The best-known residential treatment model is the therapeutic community (TC), with planned lengths of stay between 6 and 12 months.
 TC focuses on the “resocialization” of the individual and uses the program’s entire community—including other residents, staff, and the social context—as active treatment components.

-Addiction is viewed in the context of an individual’s social and psychological deficits, and treatment focuses on developing personal accountability and responsibility and socially productive lives.
-Treatment is highly structured and can be confrontational at times, with activities designed to help residents examine damaging beliefs, self-concepts, and destructive behavior patterns and adopt new, more harmonious, and constructive ways to interact with others.
-Many TCs offer comprehensive services, which can include employment training and other support services onsite.
+Addictive disorders are viewed in the context of an individual’s social and psychological deficits, and treatment focuses on developing personal accountability and responsibility and socially productive lives.
+Treatment is highly structured and confrontational.
+Activities are designed to help residents examine damaging beliefs, self-concepts, and destructive behavior patterns and adopt new, more harmonious, and constructive ways to interact with others.
+Many drug addiction treatment centers offer comprehensive employment training and onsite support services.

 Short-Term Residential Treatment